Rejean-McCormick/Orgo/Documentation/v3/1-orgo-database-schema-reference.md

 * `last_message_at` (timestamptz)

 **Email Message → EmailMessage (table: email_messages)**
 Purpose: Normalized metadata and body for individual emails Orgo ingests or sends.
+Logical use in Core Services follows the EMAIL_MESSAGE model in the Core Services spec; this table is the physical storage.
 Key columns:

 * `id` (UUID PK)